-During the following two years after acquiring the project in 2007 Los Andes Copper completed a series of drill campaigns on the southern section of the property, excluding the central core of San Jose, as the mining property on the central core had not been consolidated.
+During the following two years after acquiring the project in 2007 Los Andes Copper completed an drill campaigns on the southern section of the property, excluding the central core of San Jose, as the mining property on the central core had not been consolidated.

 2014 Resource Estimate and PEA

-An updated NI 43-101 resource estimate on Vizcachitas was released in February 2014 and was based on a total of 146 drill holes and 40,383 metres drilled, including a total of 16 drill holes and 5,128 metres of drilling completed after the June 9, 2008 resource estimate was released.
+An updated NI 43-101 resource estimate on Vizcachitas was released in February 2014 and was based on a total of 146 drill holes and 40,383 meter drilled, including a total of 16 drill holes and 5,128 meter of drilling completed after the 2008 resource estimate was released.

 The 2014 PEA completed at the same time as the updated resource estimate highlights the Vizcachitas project’s robust economics: